huggingface/huggingface.js/README.md

 // You can also omit "model" to use the recommended model for the task await inference.translation({
   model: 't5-base',
-  inputs: 'My name is Wolfgang and I live in Berlin' })
+  inputs: 'My name is Wolfgang and I live in Amsterdam' })

 await inference.textToImage({